Espoo: Bus transport

 Numerous bus lines serve public transport in Espoo.
 The Helsinki Regional Transport Authority is responsible for bus transport in Espoo, planning the routes, timetables and ticket systems.
 Bus line 200 is the only trunk line in Espoo, travelling between Espoon keskus and the Eliel Square in central Helsinki.
 The line has 32 stops, which is 12 stops fewer in Espoo than on the previous trunk line 235.

 There are a hundred accessible bus stops in Espoo.
 The first accessible stop was built in 2006 on Puolarintie, next to the Puolarmetsä Hospital.

 Bus lines in southern Espoo travel to the Matinkylä metro station and at times of heavy traffic, directly to the Kamppi Center in Helsinki.
 There are also internal bus lines to Tapiola.
 In contrast, the bus lines in central and northern Espoo travel via Töölö to the Eliel Square.
 All line numbers of Espoo bus lines were changed to three digits in the 2010s.
 Line numbers beginning with 1 mainly travel in southern Espoo and line numbers beginning with 2 in central and northern Espoo.
 Bus lines travelling between southern and central Espoo have numbers beginning with 5.
 The Joker line 550 travels between Westend and Itäkeskus bypassing the Helsinki city centre by going to the north of it.

 International relations

-The City of Espoo has eight official sister cities:
+The City of Espoo has ten official sister cities: